hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 }
 ```

-The init method appends the current node name as well as the processor
+The `init` method appends the current member name as well as the processor
 index to the file name.
 This ensures that each `Processor` instance is
 writing to a unique file.

-The close method is called by the `Supplier`, after job execution is
+The `close` method is called by the `Supplier`, after the job execution is
 completed.

 This processor is also marked as [_non-cooperative_](#cooperative-multithreading)